'Say their names': Stories of black Americans killed by police

 Oscar Grant: was pulled by police from a Bay Area Rapid Transit train early on New Year's Day 2009 and killed by Johannes Mehserle in one of the first police shootings captured on video by bystanders.
 An Oakland plaza now bears his name.

-Botham Jean: was killed in 2018 inside his apartment by white Dallas police officer Amber Guyger said she mistook his apartment for her own and shot him.
+Botham Jean: was shot and killed in 2018 inside his apartment by white Dallas police officer Amber Guyger, who said she mistook his apartment for her own.
 Guyger was sentenced to 10 years in prison.

 Atatiana Jefferson: was caring for her 8-year-old nephew in October 2019 when white Fort Worth police officer Aaron Dean shot and killed her through a back window of her home while responding to a call about an open front door.
 Dean was charged with murder.